pablodecm/phd_thesis/src/101_chapter_1.md

 proved to be renormalisable [@THOOFT1972189].

-The different testable properties of electroweak phenomena were verified by experiments including the existence of weakly-interacting neutral charged and neutral currents [@hasert1974observation] and the discovery of the massive
+The different testable properties of electroweak phenomena were verified by experiments including the existence of weakly-interacting neutral and charged currents [@hasert1974observation] and the discovery of the massive
 $W^{\pm}$ [@Arnison:1983rp; @Banner:1983jy] and $Z$
 [@Arnison:1983mk; @Bagnaia:1983zx] bosons.
 Experimental evidence also